Here is a quick list of things to do by December 31st:

 Parents paying qualified college costs will want to plan to take full advantage of the American Opportunity Credit.
 The credit is 100% of the first $2,000 of qualifying expenses plus 25% of the next $2,000.
 Qualifying expenses are tuition, books, supplies, and equipment such as computers and printers.
 If you haven't already paid $4,000 this year, you may want to pre-pay some January expenses to take advantage of the full credit.

 If you purchase a qualified electric car by 12/31, you may receive a tax credit of up to $7,500.
-The date that you take possession of the car is extremely important for determing how much your credit will be.
-(Teslas delivered during the first half of 2019 will qualify for a credit of $3,750, while deliveries in the second half of the year qualify for only $1,875.)
+The date that you take possession of the car is extremely important for determining how much your credit will be.
 The IRS provides a list of vehicles that qualify and the credit amounts on its web site.
-There is a separate tax credit for recharging equipment.

-If you purchase a solar electric system for your home in 2018 or 2019, you may receive a tax credit of 30% of the cost.
-The credit declines to 26% in 2020.
+If you install a solar electric system for your home in 2020 - 2021, you may receive a tax credit of 26% of the cost.
+California does not have a similar tax credit, but there are tax-free rebates.

 If you have "high-deductible" medical insurance, consider opening a Health Savings Account.
 You have until next April 15th to set up and fund the account, so this isn't technically a "year-end" tax planning item.
 If you qualify and you usually have significant out-of-pocket medical expenses, you should definitely look at this.